build-on-aws/content/tutorials/build-your-own-translator-app-in-less-30-min/index.md

 >👩🏻‍💻**Note:** When you build a Lex bot, you are re-training the bot with updated configurations and logic, allowing it to learn from the new parameters.

-### Test and inspect the bot you have created so far follow the instructions in [this link](https://docs.aws.amazon.com/lexv2/latest/dg/test-bot.html).
+### 🥳🚀 Congratulations on creating your bot!
+Follow the instructions in [this link](https://docs.aws.amazon.com/lexv2/latest/dg/test-bot.html) to test it.

 ## Part 4 - Build the Interface Between the Backend and the Frontend